MicrosoftDocs/sdk-api/sdk-api-src/content/midles/nf-midles-mesbufferhandlereset.md

 <a href="https://msdn.microsoft.com/d2c3805b-47bf-4bca-b904-9414e26dde68">dynamic buffer style of serialization</a>.

 For <b>MES_ENCODE_NDR64</b>, pointer to a pointer to the buffer for fixed buffer style, and pointer to a pointer to return the buffer address for dynamic buffer style of serialization, but explicitly uses NDR64 to encode the buffer.
 The user-provided buffer must be aligned to 16.

+### -param BufferSize

+Bytes of data to be decoded in the buffer.
+Note that this is used only for the fixed buffer style of serialization.

+### -param pEncodedSize

+Pointer to the size of the completed encoding.
+Note that this is used only when the operation is <b>MES_ENCODE</b> or <b>MES_ENCODE_NDR64</b>.

 ## -returns